How 'late bloomer' Moore can follow Whyte & Dallas

 Gerard Lyttle has played the long game with 17-year-old Cliftonville sensation Sean Moore, and long may it continue as far as he is concerned.

-"Late bloomer" might seem like a surprising tag for a teenager who has just broken into the first team on a regular basis, but that is how Lyttle - fully immersed in Northern Ireland youth football as he is - describes a player whose development he has watched closely for almost two years.
+"Late bloomer" might seem like a surprising tag for a teenager who has just broken into the first team on a regular basis, but that is how Lyttle - fully immersed in Northern Ireland youth football - describes a player whose development he has watched closely for almost two years.

-Moore, whose Cliftonville side host Irish Premiership holders Linfield in a vital league meeting on Tuesday night, has quickly become one of the Irish Premiership's hottest prospects with his swashbuckling displays on the wing for the Reds, scoring two and creating two while starting the last five matches.
+Moore, whose Cliftonville side host Irish Premiership holders Linfield in a vital league meeting on Tuesday, has quickly become one of the Irish Premiership's hottest prospects with his swashbuckling displays on the wing for the Reds, scoring two and creating two while starting the past five matches.

-However, it was as a left-back 18 months ago that Northern Ireland Under 17 and 19 manager Lyttle first encountered encountered him.
+However, it was as a left-back 18 months ago that Northern Ireland Under-17 and U19 manager Lyttle first encountered him.
 He chose not to select him for an U17 Euros qualification campaign, with Moore's response to that setback being one of the traits that has impressed Lyttle most.

 "As a left-back, we just didn't feel at that stage that Sean was ready physically and, if we pick a player that we don't think is ready, it could potentially ruin them," Lyttle explained.